Runfessions for January

 Welcome to Fit Five Friday!

 Join My First 5K and MoreRunning With AttitudeRun Laugh Eat PieRuns with Pugs, and Zenaida every Friday for Fit Five Friday!
-Who’s ready for some fun?
+Please be sure to link back to your hosts, and share the link love by visiting and commenting on your hosts and at least two other Fit Five Friday bloggers!

 You are invited to the Inlinkz link party!